About federated search

-- The Splunk platform deployment from which you perform federated searches.
+The Splunk platform deployment from which you run federated searches.
 The federated search head for your federated search resides on your local deployment.

-- A remote Splunk platform deployment.
-Contains the remote datasets–indexes and saved searches–that you search with your federated searches.
+A remote Splunk platform deployment.
+Contains the data that you search with your federated searches.

-- An index you create on your federated search head for the purpose of running federated searches.
-Each federated index maps to a specific remote dataset on a federated provider.
-Federated indexes cannot be targets for data inputs.
+An index you create on your federated search head to run federated searches over standard mode federated providers.
+Each federated index maps to a specific remote dataset on a standard mode federated provider.
+Federated indexes do not ingest data or events.
+They provide a logical mapping to remote datasets.
 See Create a federated index.

-- A dataset on a federated provider.
-Currently, only indexes and saved searches qualify as remote datasets.
+A dataset on a standard mode federated provider.
+Currently, only events indexes and saved searches qualify as remote datasets.

 How federated search works

-The federated search process works in a manner similar to that of distributed search, where the initial processing of a search query is handled by the indexers of a Splunk platform deployment and then the results are aggregated on the search head for that deployment to produce a final result set.
+The federated search process works similarly to distributed search.
+On a distributed search, the initial processing of a search is handled by the indexers of a Splunk platform deployment, and then the results are aggregated on the search head for that deployment to produce a final result set.

-The following diagram illustrates a federated search over a remote Splunk platform deployment.
-The remote deployment has been set up as a federated provider.
-The provider has a remote dataset–an index–that is available for federated searches.
-On the local Splunk platform deployment, a federated index on the federated search head is mapped to the remote datasets.
+The following diagram illustrates a federated search over a remote deployment.
+The remote deployment is a standard mode federated provider.
+The federated provider has an events index dataset that is available for federated searches.
+On the local deployment, a federated index on the federated search head maps to a remote dataset.

 A simple federated search for this setup might look like this: